mckwk/IoT_project/README.md

 ### Scripts for pulling data from the repository to the RPI

+First proceed to the deployment dir:
+    ```sh
+    cd deployment
+    ```

 #### Deploying from the Repository
 To deploy the project from the latest repository contents:

-1. Run the script:
+1. Run the script from the project directory:
     ```sh
-    ./deployment/deploy_from_repository.sh
+    ./deploy_from_repository.sh
     ```

 #### Deploying from the Latest Release